Root-App/root-drive-science-rn-demo/README.md

 method, you need to request location authorization and initialize the `DriveScienceLibrary`.

-You need two pieces of information for this, the enviornment and the client ID.
+You need two pieces of information for this, the environment and the client ID.
 We recommend setting them in the `Info.plist` file.

 Set a variable named `Environment` in the main `Info.plist`.
 This varable